drug-design/course/docs/chapters/success-stories-in-drug-discovery.md

 #### The Phe-Ala-Pro Pharmacophore
 *[Pharmacophore]: Specific 3D arrangement of chemical groups common to active molecules and essential to their biological activities.

-At the first instance, this led them to succinyl proline, whose succinyl carboxyl group, they thought, would interact with the catalytic zinc ion.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='success-stories-in-drug-discovery/phe-ala-pro-pharmacophore-3e4c522f'><i class='fa fa-play' aria-hidden='true'></i></button>At the first instance, this led them to succinyl proline, whose succinyl carboxyl group, they thought, would interact with the catalytic zinc ion.
 When tested, this compound did not have particularly good inhibitory properties but encouragingly, did have specificity for ACE.
 At the time that teprotide had been discovered, Cushman and Ondetti had carried out structure-activity studies on numerous venom peptides and their synthetic analogs; it emerged that a number of compounds that competitively inhibited ACE possessed the C-terminal amino acid sequence "Phe-Ala-Pro".
 *[analog]: A molecule structurally similar to another, generally based on the same scaffold *[analogs]: A molecule structurally similar to another, generally based on the same scaffold *[inhibitor]: Chemical substance that blocks or suppress the activity of a given enzyme.